 The vast majority of fireplace inserts are installed into masonry, or brick, fireplaces.
 While this is the predominant application, there are some manufactured (factory-built, sheet metal) fireplaces that are listed to accept an insert.
-However, these can be difficult to find--always refer to your owner's manual to see if your manufactured fireplace can accept an insert.
+However, these can be difficult to find--always refer to your owner's manual to see if your manufactured fireplace can accept an insert and how to install a gas fireplace insert.
 Also, some inserts themselves are not listed for use inside manufactured fireplaces, and this information will also be included in its owner's manual.
 If either the manufactured fireplace or the insert itself is not listed for use with the other, then an insert is only an option for installation into a masonry fireplace.

 If an insert is indeed an option for your application, we hope that this Fireplace Insert Buying Guide will be a helpful tool as you search for an insert to fit your needs.
-It will cover the aspects of finding the right insert: fuel type (wood, gas, or pellet), sizing and style, venting requirements and more.
+It will cover the aspects of finding the right insert: fuel type (wood, gas, or pellet), sizing and style, venting requirements, installing a fireplace insert, and more.

 The first decision you must make is whether to go for a traditional woodburning insert , a gas insert (direct vent or vent-free), or a pellet-burning insert.
 Most consumers who purchase inserts go the woodburning route, but gas and pellet inserts are gaining in popularity.
 Whichever way you go, you can count on great efficiency and vastly improved heating capability from your fireplace.